 Heritage breeds are critical to our ever rapidly growing industrial world.
 When we think of mass production animals they are industrial hybrids with low disease resistance and immunity plus rapid production which is not feasible in the long run.
 We can see this in our world today.
 When we think of heritage it reminds us of the past when farms were smaller more diverse and life was slower.
 These breeds from the past were molded and tailored to fit the specific local environment, type of farming and purpose, carefully selected over hundreds of animal generations and perfected.
 Heritage breeds have such rich history, it is fascinating to delve into this and find out about the breed, the why and how it became what it is.

-Compared to industrial breeds, heritage breeds have stronger immune systems, more disease resistant and are more capable of free-ranging and foraging much of their own diet.
+Compared to industrial breeds, heritage breeds can have stronger immune systems, are naturally more disease resistant and are more capable of free-ranging and foraging.
+They were created with a purpose!
 They can reliably produce superior quality of meat and eggs without chemicals.
 For example, our chickens typically eat about 1/8 of a pound of feed daily, of their total daily need of about 1/3 of a pound of food.
 They are explorers!
 By seeking a heritage breed you are sustaining a breed that would otherwise be a memory and that is so important in todays world.

 What is a landrace breed?

 A landrace is an animal which has developed largely by natural processes, by adaptation to the natural environment in which it lives.
 It differs from a formal breed which has been bred deliberately to conform to a particular standard type, and could be APA approved.
 Some tend to focus on breeds that were primarily created by artificial selection; that is, chicken breeds created as a project with a specific goal in mind.
 Whereas a landrace basically creates itself over a substantial time span with minimal artificial intervention.
 When the landrace was created, there were some sort of standards or traits the breeders used – and we go into the past to find these standards.

 Why we try not to use hatcheries

-Typically those heritage or rare breeds for sale don’t measure up to the Standards of Breed Perfection – American Poultry Association – or the heritage traits and quality.
-Where or how they are produced is not small scale and carefully bred for top immunity and genetic diversity.
+Typically those heritage or rare breeds for sale don’t measure up to the Standards of Breed Perfection of the APA, (American Poultry Association) – or the heritage and/or landrace traits and quality.
+Where or how they are produced is not small scale, largely unknown and not carefully bred for top immunity and genetic diversity.
 We have done several trials with purchasing these birds only to find them getting sick more often, dying quickly, while their egg production and looks are not superior to the legacy and heritage breeds we envision.
 Their principles are based on quantity not quality.
 For some that might be ok.

 Check out The Livestock Conservancy who helps preserve these animals.